Skip to main content

 What is the average price per sqm in the 11th arrondissement of Paris in 2026?

-The average price per sqm in the 11th arrondissement ranges between 9,200 and 10,800 euros depending on the neighborhood.
-The Bastille / Charonne area is slightly more expensive than the northern part toward Belleville, with an average gap of 500 to 800 euros/sqm.
+The average price per sqm in the 11th arrondissement ranges between 9,200 and 10,800 euros depending on the neighbourhood.
+The Bastille / Charonne area is slightly more expensive than the northern part towards Belleville, with an average gap of 500 to 800 euros/sqm.

 Is the 11th arrondissement suited to young couples buying their first property?